 If the tumor is accessible, standard treatment for oligoastrocytoma is surgical removal of as much of the tumor tissue as possible.
 Biopsy is typically performed on tumors that are not accessible to confirm the diagnosis and determine the grade of tumor.

 Your doctor may talk with you about chemotherapy as part of the treatment plan.
-Drugs given in high doses followed by a stem cell or bone marrow transplant may be considered.
 Chemotherapy may also be used in infants and very young children to delay radiation therapy until the patient is older.

 “Prognosis” is the medical term for a prediction of life expectancy.
 Keep in mind that these predictions are estimates.
 When your doctor talks with you about prognosis, s/he will take into account your age, the location of the tumor, grade of the tumor cells, whether your tumor has deletions of 1p and 19q, and the amount of tumor removed during surgery.
 Low-grade oligodendrogliomas tend to be slow growing tumors.
 Anaplastic oligodendrogliomas are more aggressive tumors which grow more quickly.
 Oligoastrocytoma growth generally depends on the percent of astrocytoma in the tumor, as astrocytomas tent to grow more rapidly than oligodendrogliomas.
 Scientists continue to study the impact of natural biologic differences amongst all of these tumors and the role of various treatment plans.